 4 Passenger Deluxe Private Charter

-We had an opportunity to visit the Alegria in spring 2014.
+We had an opportunity to visit the Alegria a few years ago.
 Captain Olivier Baudry welcomed us aboard this spacious and uniquely designed barge.
-A perfect cruise for four friends or two couples, you will enjoy great food and the pampering of four crew.
+This is a perfect cruise for four friends or two couple; you will enjoy great food and the pampering of four crew.

 The Alegria was built in 1937 at a shipyard in Thuin, Belgium.
 She was originally 38,5 meters long and 5,07 meters wide, designed for loads of 400 tons, but in 1999 the ship was converted to a houseboat and shortened to 29.37 meters (100 feet).